Pseudolaw: Responses from authorities

+Meads v.
+Meads Canadian court decision

 In 2012, the Court of Queen's Bench of Alberta issued a decision pertaining to a contentious divorce case, Meads v.
 Meads, in which the husband called himself a freeman on the land and used pseudolegal arguments such as the strawman theory.
-Associate Chief Justice John D. Rooke compiled a decade of Canadian jurisprudence and American academic research about pseudolaw, covering freeman on the land, redemption and sovereign citizen arguments, and coining the label Organized Pseudolegal Commercial Arguments (OPCA) as an umbrella term for such tactics.
-Besides refuting in detail various pseudolegal arguments, Rooke specifically called out the role of the gurus who make money by promoting tactics which are not only ineffectual, but ultimately harmful to the people who use them:
+Associate Chief Justice John D. Rooke compiled a decade of Canadian jurisprudence and American academic research about pseudolaw, covering freeman on the land, redemption and sovereign citizen arguments.
+Rooke coined the label Organized Pseudolegal Commercial Arguments (OPCA) as an umbrella term for such tactics, and refuted various pseudolegal arguments in detail.

+Rooke also specifically called out the role of the gurus making money by promoting tactics that are not only ineffectual, but ultimately harmful to the people who use them:

 Gurus claim that their techniques provide easy rewards – one does not have to pay tax, child and spousal support payments, or pay attention to traffic laws.
 There are allegedly secret but accessible bank accounts that contain nearly unlimited funds, if you know the trick to unlock their gates.
 You can transform a bill into a cheque with a stamp and some coloured writing.
 You are only subject to criminal sanction if you agree to be subject to criminal sanction.
 You can make yourself independent of any state obligation if you so desire, and unilaterally force and enforce demands on other persons, institutions, and the state.
 All this is a consequence of the fact gurus proclaim they know secret principles and law, hidden from the public, but binding on the state, courts, and individuals.
 And all these "secrets" can be yours, for small payment to the guru.
 These claims are, of course, pseudolegal nonsense. (...)